clemsonciti/genomics-workshop/_episodes/08-parallel-workflow.md

 ---

 # Overview
-The purpose of today's exercises will be to perform all of the steps in the Variant Calling Workflow on the 4 remaining raw data files.
+The purpose of these exercises will be to perform all of the steps in the Variant Calling Workflow on the 4 remaining raw data files.
 At each step, we will look at a different possible way for parallelizing a process to run on all 4 files simultaneously.
 After running the GATK HaplotypeCaller on all files, we will run the final step of the variant calling pipeline (GATK GenotypeGVCFs) in order to generate the final file containing polymorphism information for each individual.
 As a reminder, the steps in the variant calling workflow are:

 1. Quality check with FastQC
 2. Trim and filter with Trimmomatic